MickTK/godot-ffi/README.md

-# Foreigner: a foreign function interface library for Godot 3.1 (WIP)
+# DynamicLibraryLoader: a foreign function interface library for Godot 3.1 (WIP)

 This repo contains a WIP variant of a FFI adapter for Godot.